 Ant farms have come and gone as a fad, but so has traditional framed wall painting as decor to some extent.
-Perhaps they would have made a comeback sooner had someone thought to combine the two.
-Just imagine their reaction when guests catch your wall art moving out of the corners of their eyes.
+You’re more likely to see some boring baskets or corny signs spelling “EAT” on people’s walls than actual art.
+Perhaps both would have made a comeback sooner had someone thought to combine the two.
+Just imagine their reaction when guests catch what appears, at first glance, to be ordinary wall art moving out of the corners of their eyes.

 FRAMEicariums may be an awkward name, but so too is the odd juxtaposition of chipped and faded vintage paintings with ants and sand trapped between them on a glass cover.
 Reusing retro artwork that would otherwise be discarded, these designs play on a combination of classic ideas of art, modern found objects and dynamic natural forces.